eddyerburgh/notes/docs/computer-networking/internet/ipv6.md

 There were several design goals for IPv6:

-- Support billions of hosts
+- Support billions of hosts.
-- Reduce the size of routing tables
+- Reduce the size of routing tables.
-- Speed up packet processing
+- Speed up packet processing.
-- Improve security
+- Improve security.
-- Support different types of service, e.g. VoIP
+- Support different types of service, e.g., VoIP.
-- Enable host roaming without changing IP address
+- Enable host roaming without changing IP address.
-- Enable protocol to evolve in future
+- Enable protocol to evolve in future.
-- Permit both protocols to coexist for long period of time
+- Permit both protocols to coexist for long period of time.

 {% cite computer-networks -l 456 %}